kevindew/openapi3_parser/json-schema-for-3.1.md

 properties: object, each value json schema - in 3.0
 patternProperties: object each value JSON schema key regex - done
-additionalProperties: single json schema
+additionalProperties: single json schema (works with the boolean schema value that we don't support)

-unevaluatedItems - single schema
+unevaluatedItems - single schema - somewhat complex because of booleanSchemas
-unevaluatedProperties: single schema
+unevaluatedProperties: single schema - as above

 ## Returning to this in 2025